 Example:

-• If you have 24 months of history, these algorithms let you forecast up to 8 months, provided you have enough data points (a minimum of 300)
+• If you have 24 months of history, CNN-QR enables you to forecast up to 8 months, provided you have enough data points (a minimum of 300)

 • If the dataset has a low number of items (below 300 data points), or it's too sparse, then the supported forecast horizons are shorter, say 4–6 months